Japanese 75mm Anti-Aircraft Gun Type 88 (1928)

-The Japanese Army 75mm Type 88 Anti-Aircraft Gun was the principal anti-aircraft and Infantry support gun used.
+The Japanese Army 75mm Type 88 Anti-Aircraft Gun was the principal anti-aircraft and Infantry support gun used during World War II.
 Designated 八八式七糎野戦高射砲 / Hachi-hachi-shiki nana-senti Yasen Koshahō.
 The Japanese designated this 7cm anti-aircraft gun.

-Japanese combat forces during the invasion of Manchuria, Soviet-Japanese Border Wars and the Second Sino-Japanese War found the Type 88 to be an extremely versatile weapon, suitable for use also as an effective anti-tank weapon when fired horizontally.
-Obsolete by 1941, the gun remained in use during the Pacific War.
-During the Battle of Iwo Jima and Battle of Okinawa, with armor-piercing shells, it was found to be powerful enough to stop the M4 Sherman Medium Tank.
+Used by the Japanese Army during the invasion of Manchuria, Soviet-Japanese Border Wars, Second Sino-Japanese War and World War II.
+The Japanese found the Type 88 to be an extremely versatile weapon, suitable for use as an effective anti-tank weapon when fired horizontally.
+By 1941, the gun was considered obsolete but remained in use until the end of the Pacific War.
+During the Battle of Iwo Jima and Battle of Okinawa when firing Armor Piercing (AP) shells, it was powerful enough to disable an M4 Sherman Medium Tank.

 2,000+ were built